Three Types of Machine Learning

 “Unsupervised Learning is an algorithm that learns patterns from untagged data.
 The hope is that through mimicry, which is an important mode of learning in people, the machine is forced to build a compact internal representation of its world and then generate imaginative content from it.”

 This is a complex definition.
-And, to break it down into Layman’s terms, Unsupervised Learning learns on unlabeled data, inferring more about hidden structures to produce accurate and reliable outputs.
+To break it down into Layman’s terms, Unsupervised Learning learns on unlabeled data, inferring more about hidden structures to produce accurate and reliable outputs.

 To help you understand Unsupervised Learning better, I will use the same concept of the teacher and the student.
 The data has no specific structure, meaning it has no training data, and the outputs are unknown as there is no supervision (teacher).